August 5th, 2018

 I walked up a hill, the first of several big climbs.
 On the backside, there was a trail junction.
 I continued on straight, not really paying attention to the signage.
 I checked my phone and it indicated that I was on trail.
 The trail seemed to become even wider and more well groomed.
 There were also tons of day hikers and backpackers.
 The trail exited the trees for a bit and there were excellent views of Mt Hood.

 Back at the junction, the PCT clearly departed to the southwest.
 Someone going Northbound would have never made the mistake but it was easy to see how I had gone wrong.
-I’ll have to be more careful at these trail junctions in popular areas, as all the trails are well travelled and look like the PCT.
+I’ll have to be more careful at these trail junctions in popular areas, as all the trails are well traveled and look like the PCT.

 Now I was behind my schedule but still took the time to take a side trail to Ramona falls.
 It was nice but there were too many people, given a Sunday afternoon and perfect weather.